-The host of the 2018 Winter Olympics, Phoenix Park Ski Resort in Pyeonchang, is prime ski country.
-21 slopes, beginner, intermediate and advanced courses, there are options suitable for all levels and abilities.
-There are also snowboarding facilities if that’s more your thing!
+As the host of the 2018 Winter Olympics, Phoenix Park Ski Resort in Pyeonchang, is an excellent ski resort location.
+The resort boasts 21 slopes suitable for all abilities, including beginner, intermediate and advanced courses.
+There are also snowboarding facilities if that’s more your speed.

-Phoenix Park Ski Resort is popular among locals as well as visitors and it is easy to see why.
-Off the slopes, is a superb resort village, complete with restaurants, super market, spa, shopping street, indoor swimming pool, bowling and a golf course!
+Off the slopes, Phoenix Park Ski Resort features a superb resort village, complete with restaurants, a supermarket, spa, shopping street, indoor swimming pool, bowling alley and a golf course.

-Transport: Take bus from Dong Seoul Bus Terminal to Jangpyeong Bus Terminal then take free shuttle bus to Phoenix Park Ski Resort (Total time about 2 – 2.5 hours)
+How to Get There: Take the bus from Dong Seoul Bus Terminal to Jangpyeong Bus Terminal then take a free shuttle bus to Phoenix Park Ski Resort (duration: 2.5 hours)

-- Take train from Cheongnyangni Station to Gohan Station, then take the High1 shuttle or a taxi (Total travel time 4 hours)
+- Take the train from Cheongnyangni Station to Gohan Station, then take the High1 shuttle or a taxi (duration: 4 hours)

-Getting to High1 is a little less convenient, perhaps consider a 1 or 2 day trip with travel from Seoul included, such as this one: Gangwon High1 Two-Day Ski Trip
+Pro-Tip: Getting to High1 is a little less convenient, we suggest considering multi-day trip with travel from Seoul included (check out the Gangwon High1 Two-Day Ski Trip)

 Daemyung Resort Vivaldi Ski World

-If you’re looking for something a little closer to Seoul without sacrificing on quality, then have a look at Daemyung Resort Vivaldi Ski World.
-Only a short journey from Seoul and the slopes are directly accessible from the resort, it is perfect for shorter trips and even day trips.
-If you do decide to stay over, you won’t be disappointed, Daemyung Resort has fantastic facilities and is the largest resort village in Korea!
+If you’re looking for something a little closer to Seoul without sacrificing on quality, then make your way to Daemyung Resort Vivaldi Ski World.
+Only a short journey from Seoul and the slopes are directly accessible from the resort, it’s perfect if you’re short on time and hoping for a quick day trip.
+If you do decide to stay over, you won’t be disappointed, Daemyung Resort has fantastic facilities and is the largest resort village in Korea.

-Transport: Take the subway from Yongsan to Obin (2000 Won) then take free shuttle bus to Vivaldi Resort.
+How to Get There: Take the subway from Yongsan to Obin then take free shuttle bus to Vivaldi Resort

-Even though Alpensia only has 6 slopes, it’s still an excellent choice for families and beginners.
+Alpensia Ski Resort in Gangwon-do is on the smaller side with six slopes, however it’s an excellent choice for families and beginners.
 The courses have been specifically designed for starters and intermediate skiers.
-It’s also the resort of choice for snowboarders too.

-Transport: Take bus from Dong Seoul Bus Terminal (near Gangbyeon Station) to Hoenggye Bus Terminal then take a taxi to Alpensia
+How to Get There: Take the bus from Dong Seoul Bus Terminal (near Gangbyeon Station) to Hoenggye Bus Terminal then take a taxi to Alpensia

-Elysian is another very conveniently located ski resort, connected directly to Seoul via 1 hour subway ride.
-A great option for short stays and day trips, Elysian is located inside a mountain valley making it both, even safer and spectacularly beautiful.
-It’s also excellent for skiers of all abilities, especially beginners and has a training area to get you fully prepared to hit the slopes!
+Elysian Ski Resort is conveniently located ski resort in Gyeonggi-do, connected directly to Seoul by a one-hour subway ride.
+A great option for short stays and day trips, Elysian is situated inside a mountain valley making it both, even safer and spectacularly beautiful.
+It’s also excellent for skiers of all abilities, especially beginners that can take advantage of the training area so they’re fully prepped to start their ski adventure.

-Nearby attractions: Gangchon Rail Bike, Gangchon Day Tour, Namisum Island
+Nearby Attractions: Gangchon Rail Bike, Gangchon Day Tour, Nami Island

-- Bus – Take bus from Sangbong Bus Terminal or Dong Seoul Bus Terminal to Gangchon
+- Take the bus from Sangbong Bus Terminal or Dong Seoul Bus Terminal to Gangchon

 Yangji Pine Resort